Mallory Erickson, and I discuss the importance of changing the narrative of nonprofits around money, engagement, and donor-organization relationships.

 Shifting Strategy and Mindset Through Introspection

 “I'm here for two reasons.
 In addition to moving more money into the nonprofit sector; I'm here so that fundraisers feel freaking proud of the work that they are doing to be those money movers!”
-Click To Tweet
+Share on XBeing a fundraiser offers deep satisfaction, yet it can also be nerve-wracking.
+As professionals representing our organizations, we strive to excel in our interactions with donors and in putting ourselves out there.
+However, we are also human, and feelings of fear and anxiety can arise when asking for someone else’s hard-earned money.

-Asking for money with confidence
+Asking for Money with Confidence

 Key Takeaways: